wooziecodes/wooziecodes/README.md

 - 👋 Hi, I’m @wooziecodes
 - 👀 I’m interested in cyberpsychology and its effects on social networks.
-- 🌱 I’m currently learning Flutter and reinforcing my front-end dev skills.
+- 🌱 I’m currently learning React Native and reinforcing my front-end dev skills.
 - 💞️ I’m looking to collaborate on anything related to mental health technology.
 - 📫 How to reach me arifwoozeer@gmail.com